deeplearning4j/deeplearning4j-docs/markovchainmontecarlo.md

 MCMC methods help gauge the distribution of an outcome or statistic you're trying to predict, by randomly sampling from a complex probabilistic space.

+Monte Carlo methods themselves have three basic steps:

+* Randomly sample input to the problem
+* Compute an output for each sample
+* Approximate the solution by aggregating the outputs

 As with all statistical techniques, we sample from a distribution when we don't know the function to succinctly describe the relation to two variables (actions and rewards).
 MCMC helps us approximate a black-box probability distribution.

 With a little more jargon, you might say it's a simulation using a pseudo-random number generator to produce samples covering many possible outcomes of a given system.
 It relies on the repeated generation of random events to study a system.
 In that sense, it's like an evolutionary or genetic algorithm.
 The method goes by the name "Monte Carlo" because the capital of Monaco, a coastal enclave bordering southern France, is known for its casinos and games of chance, where winning and losing are a matter of probabilities.
 It's "James Bond math."